 Inclusion is one of ULA’s core values that we foster as a company and as a team.
-Diversity of thought and talent brings a level of success to teams, organizations and a company that would not be possible otherwise.
+Diversity of thought talent and perspective brings a level of success to teams, organizations and companies that would not be possible otherwise.
 At ULA, we create an environment of learning and growth through buddy assignments, mentoring, coaching, job rotations, apprenticeships, expert/protégé pairings and a myriad of other programs focused on professional development.

 Employee Resource Groups, or ERGs, are employee-led groups that engage in professional and personal development efforts, participation in networking activities, and support ULA's business strategies and programs.
 Each ERG is open to all ULA employees.

 ERGs may affiliate with approved external professional organizations to increase awareness, to network, and to enhance professional skills.

 These are ULA’s ERG teams who are fostering team building, professional development and community engagement:

 • Asian and Pacific Islanders Scene (API Scene)

 • Latinx In Science & Technology Orchestrating Success (LISTOS)